Back to resources

 Health support

-FYA employees should incorporate health support planning into any FYA activity or program involving Children.
+FYA employees should incorporate health support planning into any FYA activity or program involving young people.
 This means ensuring that:

-• where necessary, a first aid kit and trained first aid provider (which may be an FYA employee with a relevant First Aid certificate) are available for the duration of the program or activity;
+• a first aid kit and trained first aid provider (which may be an FYA employee with a relevant First Aid certificate) are available for the duration of the program or activity;

 7.2 Online activities and events

-All online events or activities involving children that are hosted by FYA should comply with the following conditions.
+All online events or activities involving young people that are hosted by FYA must comply with the following conditions.

-• 1 of the adults should be designated to monitor the behavior and wellbeing of Child participants throughout the activity or event and should have access to the contact details of all Child participants should they need to be contacted for safety or wellbeing reasons.
+• One of the adults must be designated to monitor the behaviour and wellbeing of participants.
+They must have access to the contact details of all young participants in case they need to be contacted for safety or wellbeing reasons.

 At the beginning of each online activity or event hosted by FYA, an FYA employee should provide participants with information about: